tebatalla/css-friends/README.md

 Have the `.profile-picture` be a link that contains an image tag with the provided `./shared/img/cat.jpg` picture.
 Make the link a `block` element and style it.
 Thanks to your earlier reset, the image will now expand to fill the full width of the link.

-To pull the `.profile-picture` partly out of its sidebar section, use a negative top margin.
+To pull the `.profile-picture` partly out of its sidebar section, use a negative `margin-top`.
+This is better than positioning, as it is still in the document flow, but doesn't leave a gap

 To make sure it is in front of the `.content-header` section, you will have to position it `relative`.
-You do not need to nudge it or give it a z-index.
+You do not need to nudge it (we used `margin-top` to do that) or give it a z-index.
 As they're now both `relative`, order of appearance on the page dictates the stacking order.
 This is in our favor, as `.profile-picture` is declared later.

 To get the divider lines between all the `.profile-nav` list elements, but also at the top and bottom, you'll want to use a pseudo selector like `:first-child`, `:last-child`, or `:nth-child()`.